 A shoulder dislocation is a very dramatic and painful injury that can happen to a joint.
 Whether it occurs during sports, a fall, or a sudden accident, the temptation for some is to "pop it back in" like they've seen in movies or online videos.
 But should you really try to put a dislocated shoulder back in place yourself?
 The answer is no, and here’s why.

 Our goal is to relieve any pain and help you improve your quality of life.
-For more assistance, please call +65 8028 4572 or leave us a message
+For more assistance, please leave us a message.

 Camden Medical